es-progress/zephyr/docs/profiles.md

 ## Create profiles

-Defining a profile means creating a directory in `/profiles` named as your new profile.
+To define a profile, you create a directory in `/profiles` named as your new profile.

 ```
 # This will create a named profile called "foo"